 Tetrahydrocannabinolic acid (THCA)

-From a botanical standpoint growing naturally for over millions of years, these 3 species have been scientifically (taxonomy) acknowledged as Cannabis indica which is most indigenous to Asia, Cannabis sativa found throughout North and South America, and finally Cannabis ruderalis which is commonly known as “hemp” evidencing prodigious growth and use throughout the world as long as recorded history shows by Sumerian scribes on clay tablets dating as far back as 3200 BC.
+From a botanical standpoint and growing naturally for over millions of years, these 3 species have been scientifically (taxonomy) acknowledged as Cannabis indica which is most indigenous to Asia, Cannabis sativa found throughout North and South America, and finally, Cannabis ruderalis which is commonly known as “hemp” evidencing prodigious growth and use throughout the world as long as recorded history shows by Sumerian scribes on clay tablets dating as far back as 3200 BC.

 Today, CBD is the main ingredient for the most commercially demanded nutraceuticals sought throughout the world by consumers.
+2020 CBD sales in the U.S. were about $1.2 Billion and estimated to grow to over $2 Billion by the end of 202.

 How Does It Work?